Why SolarEdge Technologies Inc. (SEDG)’s Most Recent Report Reveals Some Hints About Its Future

 BofA Securities gave a rating of “Buy” to SEDG, setting the target price at $367 in the report published on December 07th of the previous year.

-Volatility was left at 4.96%, however, over the last 30 days, the volatility rate increased by 4.21%, as shares surge +13.36% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.19% upper at present.
+Volatility was left at 5.44%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares sank -1.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.65% upper at present.

 Insider Trading